 Media and signaling pathways with media bypass

 Multi-site scenario and media bypass

 Media bypass is also useful when you want to provide telephony services to multiple sites using a single Cloud Connector appliance.
 Because Cloud Connector cannot route calls based on source or destination numbers, most enterprises deploy an SBC or gateway behind Cloud Connector to make routing decisions.
 Media bypass in this scenario eliminates the hop between the client and the central SBC or gateway, as shown in the following diagram:

-The SIP traffic flows from the user in Zurich to Office 365.
+The SIP traffic flows from the user in Zurich to Microsoft 365 or Office 365.

 The traffic then routes to the Cloud Connector appliance in Amsterdam as specified in the user voice routing policy.

 The Cloud Connector appliance in Amsterdam sends the SIP traffic to the central gateway in Amsterdam.